-There’s a certain hierarchy when it comes to what home sellers are looking for in an offer.
-An all-cash offer is generally considered the strongest and most desirable because there is no loan required.
-Offers that involve government-backed loans like VA loans are often considered on the lower end of the spectrum, mostly because some people believe that VA loans make a deal harder to close.
-That may have been true at one point, but those days are long gone.
+When presented with an offer on a home that involve government-backed loans like VA loans, sellers can be hesitant.
+This is mostly because some people believe that VA loans make a deal harder to close.
+That may have been true at one point, but is far from the truth now.
 Still, these beliefs persist.
 So, if you’re an active duty military member or veteran using a VA loan to buy a house, you’ll need to make sure your offer is as strong as possible to be accepted.
 Here are some tips on purchasing a house with a VA loan and crafting a winning offer.

-A VA loan is a benefit earned by military service members that entitles them to certain advantages when securing mortgages.
+A VA loan is a benefit for military service members that entitles them to certain advantages when securing mortgages.
 For one, VA loans do not require a down payment and have lower credit requirements to secure the loan.
-This makes them extremely attractive to buyers, especially first-time home buyers.
+This makes them extremely attractive to eligible buyers, especially first-time home buyers.
 Also, they are guaranteed by the government, meaning lenders won’t take a loss if a buyer defaults on their mortgage.
-With all the benefits from VA loans for buyers and a guarantee for lenders, why are sellers still so wary to accept them?
+With a guarantee for lenders, why are sellers still so wary to accept these loans?

 Here are some tips for writing a strong offer on a home purchase using a VA loan:

 - Put down extra earnest money – Earnest money is a type of security deposit that shows the seller your offer is serious.
 Typically, buyers will put down 1% of the home price in earnest money.
 But those using a VA loan to buy a house should consider putting down a little extra to give the sellers all the confidence they need to choose your offer.